 We look for stories that are approximately 1,000-1,500 words in length, and all articles are edited for clarity and content.
 Regretfully, we rarely have time for book reviews, and we don't publish poetry

 Please be aware we plan each issue several weeks ahead.
 We recommend that you contact us in advance if your article idea is time-sensitive.
 If you’re uncertain how best to see your idea in print, please contact us.
 We’ll be happy to help.

 We're always open to photos for Wild Things, or to accompany articles.
 All photos and other graphics should be 300 DPI (dots per inch).
 Or, if you're unsure, just send us the biggest image you can, and we'll work through any problems.

-Cover images must be verticle (or croppable), with some "dead space" toward the top to accomodate our masthead.
+Cover images must be vertical (or croppable), with some "dead space" toward the top to accommodate our masthead.
 We are open to almost any subject matter: wild life, art, or area scenes, but we do have a few restrictions.
 We avoid people and pets, and we steer clear of egrets on the marsh, or cranes on the lagoon, as they can be so common to Skidaway Island.
 It is also rare that we will use a photo of a sunrise or sunset.